 Florida landlords can raise rent with as little as 15 days' notice on a month-to-month rental.
 However, your lease agreement may provide for longer notice periods for other events, such as a tenant notice to vacate or a landlord notice to vacate.
 If so, your landlord may be subject to the same time frame when providing you with a notice to increase your rent if the contract doesn't already spell out specific rent-increase rules.

 Florida laws specify how a landlord must deliver a rent increase notice.
 Notice laws give you time to decide what you want to do about the increase, and delivery laws ensure you receive the notice in an appropriate manner.
 Landlords must mail or personally deliver rent increase notices.
 If you aren't at the property at the time of delivery, the landlord can post the notice at your residence.

 No lease changes can be one-sided decisions, or unilateral.
 You can either agree to a rent increase or reject it and move out.
 If you decide not to accept the new rent amount, you can remain in the property through the end of your tenancy as long as you've paid the current rent amount due.
 A landlord can draft a new year-long lease reflecting the new rent amount.

-You may effectively be accepting a rate increase and you could end up on a month-to-month rental -- rather than a long-term lease -- if your landlord doesn't provide you with a new lease agreement and you pay the new rent amount.
+Note that you may effectively be accepting a rate increase, and you could end up on a month-to-month rental – rather than a long-term lease – if your landlord doesn't provide you with a new lease agreement and you pay the new rent amount.